A tribute to

-After the War, with both sons settled in Northern Rhodesia, and a Socialist Government making it impossible for him to continue in his way of life, in 1948 he and Violet emigrated to join their sons, and built a house in Essex Avenue, Kitwe, which they called "Arden".
+After the War, with both sons settled in Northern Rhodesia, and a Socialist Government making it impossible for him to continue in his way of life, in 1948 he and Violet emigrated to join their sons, and built a house in Essex (now Pamo) Avenue, Kitwe, which they called "Arden".

 Gerard was a "family historian".
 He was 5ft 8ins in height, of slight build, but of erect and military bearing.
 Always very fit and active, he did a great deal of walking.
 In his younger days he wrote poetry, and had a volume privately printed.
 He was also fond of translating Homer from the Greek.